-Partnering with families of children who are deaf and hard of hearing to develop strong foundations for communication and reading.
+Partnering with families of children who are deaf or hard of hearing to develop strong foundations for communication and reading through listening and spoken language

 GIVING EVERY CHILD THEIR VOICE